About/Videos

 Therefore, the mission of Neema Village has been expanded to include a wide range of programs for women.
 In 2014 almost 10 acres were purchased to begin a more dynamic, far reaching scope of programs designed to help women better care for their babies, survive childbirth, find ways to supplement the family income, have better nutrition, lift widows from lives of neglect and abuse and impact the surrounding Maasai villages through water wells and medical care.

-We feel that with the purchase of this property, the completion of the baby home, the widows home, a volunteer house, 2 homes for older children, and the women’s center, that Neema Village is now making real and lasting change in Africa.
+With the completion of the baby home, the Blessing home, a volunteer house, 2 homes for older children, the soccer field, the Hallelujah house for special needs children, the outreach projects such as water well drilling, a Maasai girls orphanage center, GIFT Informing Girls For tomorrow and the women’s center, Neema Village is now making real and lasting changes in Africa.
 To keep this ministry going, we still need monthly sponsorships of the babies.